grumpyjames/birding-almanac/features/a-200-bird-year/part-28-coigach-to-gruinard.md

   </figcaption>
 </figure>

-As the last light of the day is just leaving, we happen upon a chubby beaked passerine clinging to a rocky outcrop.
+As the last light of the day is just leaving, we happen upon a chubby-beaked passerine clinging to a rocky outcrop.
 Now, _that_ could be Twite.
 With a bit more light, it could _obviously_ be Twite, but we're now far enough South that five past ten in the evening is twilight rather than daylight.

 We take a lot of terrible photos, but having spent much of the day familiarising ourselves with the bird book, we're pretty sure we've got our bird.
-After a reexamination back at the car, the only diagnostic we're short of is an obviously yellow beak, and some pictures on the internet convince us that isn't always forthcoming.
+After a re-examination back at the car, the only diagnostic we're short of is an obviously yellow beak, and some pictures on the internet convince us that isn't always forthcoming.
 The thing that really sells us is the jizz; the low to